 The loss of capable students from STEM majors is a persistent problem in U.S. undergraduate education.
 E&ER’s seminal study examined root causes of this problem through interviews with two groups of talented undergraduates, matched by test scores, who entered college planning a STEM major: those who declared and completed STEM majors, and those who switched to a non-STEM major.
 The findings belie the common explanation that switchers “can’t cut it” in STEM fields; rather, switchers and non-switchers alike reported poor teaching, dull introductory courses, and lack of encouragement.
 However, switchers had less tolerance for these problems and were more likely to change to a major where they did not perceive the same issues.

-We are currently studying how people, structures, and ideas are important to the past development, current growth, and future sustainability of an educational community that promotes inquiry-based learning in college mathematics.
+We are interested in how people, structures, and ideas are important to the past development, current growth, and future sustainability of an educational community that promotes inquiry-based learning in college mathematics.

-Some of this work reveals opportunities and challenges for the IBL Math community in defining itself.
-In addition to a scholarly paper, we have summarized these findings for community members and others, and we have collected some responses from community members with their ideas and suggestions of how to act in response.
+This work reveals opportunities and challenges for the IBL Math community in defining itself.
+In addition to a scholarly paper, we summarized these findings for community members and others, and we collected some responses from community members with their ideas and suggestions of how to act in response.

 These chapters examine what is known about the progress and process of change in undergraduate STEM education, based on interviews with 'expert witnesses' with long experience in such change efforts.